 Prince Gong Mansion

 Prince Gong Mansion is situated in southwestern Shishahai.
 It’s a classic tourist attraction and is known for its breathtaking gardens and mansions.
-The Prince Gong Mansion carries a lot of historical water and cultural significance, providing insight into how the wealthy Statesmen lived back then.
+The Prince Gong Mansion carries a lot of historical water and cultural significance, providing insight into how the wealthy Statesmen lived back then — it’s luxury like you have never seen before.

 National Stadium (Bird’s Nest)